• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Bears cornerback Tim Jennings just sang "Take Me Out to the Ballgame" not only like he'd never been to a Cubs game, but like he'd never heard of baseball.

-Every team that has done this has spouted the same bullshit.
+Every team that has done this has spouted the same bullshirt.
 The Pirates did it with Polanco last year, for example.

 But who cares if they BS about it?
-We know why they did it, it's the right move, who gives a shit?
+We know why they did it, it's the right move, who gives a shirt?

 How does it hurt competitive integrity?
 The Cubs are trying to build a team that can compete for years.
 Locking down a player they believe will be a cornerstone of the franchise for another year at small money is the correct move from a competitive standpoint.
 Again, we're talking about SEVEN games.
 It's not like they had to leave him down for three months and could end up missing the playoffs because of it.
 They left him down for SEVEN games.
 Oh, and they were in first place when they called him up, so leaving him down did nothing to hurt them from a competitive standpoint.